FrancoFernando/data-structures-and-algorithms/README.md

 Algorithms are implemented in different programming languages: c++, C#, Python.

-Algorithms are divide in categories:
+Algorithms are divided in categories:

 - sorting
 - math